Palmerston North: City status

 In 1930, the population reached the 20,000 threshold and Palmerston North was officially proclaimed a city, the 7th in New Zealand.
-Development was slow due to the great depression and World War II.
+Development was slow due to the Great Depression and World War II.
 An airport was established at Milson in 1936, which is now Palmerston North Airport.
 From 1938, the First Labour government (1935–1949) initiated state housing programmes in West End (Savage Crescent precinct) and Roslyn.

-In 1941, the Manawatu River flooded again, having last flooded in 1902.
+In 1941, the Manawatū River flooded again, having last flooded in 1902.
 Large parts of Hokowhitu and Awapuni were underwater, with residents evacuating to higher ground (peaked at 5.8m).

-In 1940 the Māori Battalion was formed in Palmerston North and trained at the Showgrounds (now Arena Manawatu).
+In 1940, the Māori Battalion was formed in Palmerston North and trained at the Showgrounds (now Arena Manawatu).
 In 1942, Linton Army Camp was established.
 After the war, the city's growth was rapid.
 In 1949, the city's boundaries had extended to include Milson and Kelvin Grove.
-In 1953, the boundaries would further extend to include Awapuni, which in the same year, was again flooded by the Manawatu River, along with Hokowhitu.
+In 1953, the boundaries would further extend to include Awapuni, which in the same year, was again flooded by the Manawatū River, along with Hokowhitu.
 It was the largest flood since 1902.

 Although work had started in 1926, it was not until 1959 the Milson Deviation of the North Island Main Trunk was opened.
 This meant future trains would pass to the north of the city, instead of through the Square.
 Later in 1963, the railway station at Tremaine Avenue opens.
 The last trains passed through the Square in 1964.

 In 1961, the Highbury was added to the council area.
 In 1963, Massey University College of Manawatu was formed by the amalgamation of the Massey Agricultural College with the Palmerston North University College.
-In 1964, it becomes Massey University, an autonomous tertiary learning institution with the power to grant its own degrees.
+In 1964, it became Massey University, an autonomous tertiary learning institution with the power to grant its own degrees.